Skylanders: SuperChargers: Skylanders: SuperChargers Racing

 The racing elements of the full game were developed by Beenox.
 The Nintendo 3DS and Wii versions only feature this racing portion, because porting the full current-generation game was considered "a big challenge" and game director Maxime Montcalm said that "nobody could do it".
 In the adventure mode, all of Skylands compete in a Grand Prix sponsored by Pandergast for the Snow Globe of Destiny which will grant the winner one wish.
 SuperChargers Racing is the final Skylanders installment to be released on the Wii and Nintendo 3DS.

 Reception

-Skylanders: SuperChargers received "generally favorable" reviews according to review aggregator Metacritic.
+Skylanders: SuperChargers received "generally favorable" reviews according to review aggregator website Metacritic.
 The scores from Metacritic had some scores that were higher than the previous game, such as the Wii U and PlayStation 4 versions, but some were lower than the previous game, such as the iOS and Xbox One versions.
 Despite its positive reception, Activision reported in February 2016 that the game did not meet sales expectations.